-In his second and most ambitious book to date, the Grammy-nominated musician, professor, educator, author Benjamin Lapidus makes a compelling case for how New York-based musicians shaped the sound of international music.
+In his second and arguably most ambitious book to date, Grammy-nominated musician, professor, and author Benjamin Lapidus lays out a compelling case for New York-based musicians shaping the sound of international music.

-In brief, New York and the International Sound of Latin Music is a comprehensive assessment of New York as the capital of Latin music from 1940 to 1990, as told by an active participant and an astute observer.
-Based on extended interviews and insightful musical analysis, Lapidus explores a swath of interesting and enlightening topics, including Latin Music Education in New York; Latin Music Instrument Makers in New York; Sonny Bravo, Tipica 73 and the New York Sound, Jews and Latin Music in New York and the “invasion” of the Cuban Marielito’s in the 80s.
+New York and the International Sound of Latin Music is a comprehensive assessment of New York as the capital of Latin music from 1940 to 1990.
+Based on extensive interviews and insightful musical analysis, Lapidus explores a swath of interesting and enlightening topics, including Latin Music Education in New York, Latin Music Instrument Makers in New York, Afro-Cuban Jazz, and Latin Jazz pianist Sonny Bravo, Tipica ’73 and the New York Sound, Jews and Latin music in New York and the impact of the Cuban “Marielito’s” in the 80s.

-New York and the International Sound of Latin Music is obligatory reading.
-Particularly, as it relates to the history and development of Latin music in New York.
-Benjamin Lapidus deserves credit for following the facts, countering the false narratives that surround the history of Latin music.
-Only an artist and deep thinker could have written a book such as this.
-Highly recommended.
+New York and the International Sound of Latin Music is obligatory reading, particularly regarding the history and development of Latin music in New York City.
+Only an artist in the trenches, musically and intellectually, could have written a book as insightful and timely.
+Highly recommended!